krystianbeduch/tour-explorer/README.md

 ```sh
 Install-Package Oracle.ManagedDataAccess -Version 23.4.0
 ```
 4. Run the `SetupDatabase.sql` script from the `Resources` folder to set up the database.
+The script includes tables and sample entries in them.
+In the `Klienci` and `Przewodnicy` tables (clients and guides), there are `Login` and `Haslo` (password) columns that can be used to log in to the client/admin panel.
+The password for a given user is the same as his login.
+In the database, however, the password is stored as an MD5 hash.
 5. Prepare the configuration file `DBConfig.xml` and place it in the `Config` folder:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>